Welcome to the Andrology Patient Portal

 Sample Collection for Fertility and Post Vasectomy Samples

 Withdrawal during sex is not recommended for collecting the sample as this may cause contamination and loss of your sample.
-For some members of the community it is not possible, due to ethnic or religious reasons, to produce a sample by masturbation.
-In this instance please contact the laboratory for advice on 0300 019 2793.

 Special collection procedures